 It’s August 23rd as I write this and B&Q have Tweeted/ReTweeted over 26,000 times since 2010 (about 10 Tweets a day).

-Without a big well known brand name like B&Q (or a celebrity type name) it is a LOT of work to build a Twitter account to 80,000 followers: B&Q probably doesn’t do much to attract new followers, they have simple social media promotion image links at the bottom of the site: their site will generate millions of visitors a year.
+Without a big well known brand name like B&Q (or a celebrity type name) it is a LOT of work to build a Twitter account to 80,000 followers: B&Q probably doesn’t do much to attract new followers, they have simple social media promotion image links at the bottom of the site: their website will generate millions of visitors a year.

 For a small business to achieve this sort of Twitter following will take hundreds of hours following/unfollowing Twitter accounts**: follow 100 accounts, wait a few days, unfollow those who didn’t follow back, rinse and repeat EVERYDAY to build a large follower base.